How to Sell More Art with Pinterest

 Use Nifty Toolz Speed Sharer to fill up your boards

-This is a handy tool created by a fellow Print on Demand artist and seller which you can use to fill up your Pinterest boards quickly and easily, while taking advantage of Society6 and Zazzle’s affiliate programs.
+This is a handy tool created by a fellow Print on Demand artist and seller which you can use to fill up your Pinterest boards quickly and easily, while taking advantage of Zazzle’s affiliate program.

-You can pin your own products or other people’s products and potentially get a commission if they sell.
+You can pin your own and other people’s products and potentially get a commission if they sell.

 Spend a few minutes each day Pinning